Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 #### Prerequisites

-You are granted permission to edit, save, and list groups.
+You have permission to edit, save, and list groups.

 #### Procedure